 Create Their Motive

-Every good villain needs a motive, especially a murderer that does their work in the middle of a party while they’re being actively searched for.
+Every good villain needs a motive, especially a murderer that does their work in the middle of a party while they’re actively searched for.
 They need to have a solid reason to want to murder everyone at the function.

 Jealousy or greed are probably two of the best motives.
 Someone at the event has something the killer values such as information or a prized possession, and the murderer needs to kill them to gain whatever it is they’re after.